Data Protection requests

 - What is the difference between the Data Protection Act and the Freedom of Information Act?

-- How do I request the removal of DNA/fingerprints and other police information?
+- How do I request the removal of information from the PoliceNational Computerinformation including DNA/fingerprints?

 - Contact the Public Access Office.